Streaming binary logs

 Validate and delete intraday

-At this point, yesterday's data is both intraday and historical.
-A typical workflow then validates that the data has been written to historical and deletes it from intraday, often through the use of a Data Validation Persistent Query which runs immediately following the Data Merge persistent query.
-You'll need to be logged in to the Deephaven web interface as a data administrator to perform these tasks.
+At this point (after running the merge), yesterday's data is both intraday and historical.
+A typical workflow then validates that the data has been written to historical storage and deletes it from intraday, often through the use of a Data Validation Persistent Query that runs immediately after the Data Merge Persistent Query.

 • Choose the Data Validation type.